Chubb E Acres Farm LLC

 You must have a veterinarian reference or at least contact info for a veterinarian that provides caprine medicine and emergency call

-All of our goats live our their life on our farm or they are sold as pets if they are not going to be retained for our breeding program.
+All of our goats live a full and wonderful life on our farm filled with love.
+They are sold as pets if they are not going to be retained for our breeding program.
 We do not eat our goats.
 These are not meat goats, so please do not ask.

 Recommended Text Books: